jguimera/TeisecAgent/app/plugins/README.md

 4. **Implement Required Methods**:
    - `__init__(self, name, description, plugintype, ...)`: Initialize your plugin with any additional parameters.
    - `plugincapabilities(self)`: Provides the plugin capabilities.
-   - `runprompt(self, prompt, session)`: Implement the functionality to process the prompt.
+   - `runtask(self, task, session)`: Implement the functionality to process the task.
    - `pluginhelp(self)`: Provide help instructions for your plugin.
 5. **Additional Methods**: Implement any additional methods required for your plugin's functionality.